trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Stage3 is capable of stealing all browser information, including passwords, payment info, and cookies.
 It's also capable of stealing Microsoft, Minecraft and Discord credentials along with cryptocurrency.

-Contained is also various botnet utilties for DDoS-ing, the ability to run arbirtrary system commands, and all stuff like that.
-It's a comprehnesive, uh, huh, on the entire system.
+Contained is also various botnet utilities for DDoS-ing, the ability to run arbitrary system commands, and all stuff like that.
+It's a comprehensive pwn on the entire system.

 Stage3 is notably capable of spearding Stage 0 to every jar file on the system, to perpetuate itself with special logic to additionaly target Minecraft mods and plugins.